-7 NON-CULTIVATION
+NON-CULTIVATION

-- a.
-Regular allotment inspections are carried out.
+- 27. Regular allotment inspections are carried out.
 Tenants will be given written warning if it is felt that they are not cultivating their allotment plot to an acceptable standard.
-These warning letters/emails will list the results of the inspection and give the Tenant an opportunity to explain their circumstances and address the non-cultivation. - b.
-If the Tenant chooses not to address the specified concerns, or they continually allow their plot to fall below acceptable standards, they will be issued with a Notice to Quit and forfeit their plot. - c.
-If remedial action is not taken within the agreed timeframe then the Council reserve the right to issue a Notice to Quit. - d.
-Tenants are required to keep the allotment gardens free of rubbish and waste materials. - e.
-Mitigation may include hospitalisation or medical issues or death of family member, Tenant needs to notify the Council for us to take this into consideration.
+These warning letters/emails will say what is thought to be wrong and give the Tenant an opportunity to explain their circumstances and address the non- cultivation. - 28.
+If the Tenant chooses not to address the specified concerns, or they continually allow their plot to fall below acceptable standards, they will be issued with a Notice to Quit and forfeit their plot. - 29.
+Tenants are required to keep the allotment gardens free of rubbish and waste materials

-8 PLOT BOUNDARIES
+PLOT BOUNDARIES

-- a.
-Tenants must keep all their boundaries with adjacent properties clear of waste and debris. - b.
-Tenants may erect fencing around their plot, but no solid fencing above 2ft 6in (76cm). - c.
-Tenants must not erect any fence of barbed wire or razor wire.
+- 30. Tenants must keep all their boundaries with adjacent properties clear of waste and debris. - 31.
+Tenants may erect fencing around their plot, but no solid fencing above 2ft 6in (76cm). - 32.
+Tenants must not to erect any fence of barbed wire or razor wire.

-9 ENCROACHMENT ON OTHER ALLOTMENTS AND PATHS
+ENCROACHMENT ON OTHER ALLOTMENTS AND PATHS

-- a.
-Tenants shall not enter any other plot at any time without the express permission of that plot's Tenant. - b.
+- 33. Tenants shall not enter any other plot at any time, without the express permission of that plot's Tenant. - 34.
 Tenants must supervise their own or visiting children at all times when visiting the Tenant's plot or allotment site.
-They are fully responsible for the actions of the child(ren) whilst on site and must ensure they do not enter another plot at any time without the express permission of that plot's Tenant.
+They are fully responsible for the actions of the child(ren) whilst on site and, must ensure they do not enter another plot at any time without the express permission of that plot's Tenant.
 This is also true for any persons accompanying the Tenant.
-No unaccompanied minors (under 16) are permitted at any time. - c.
-Tenants must not remove produce from another allotment without the express consent of the plot's Tenant. - d.
+No unaccompanied minors (under 16) are permitted at any time. - 35.
+Tenants must not remove produce from another allotment without the express consent of the plot's Tenant. - 36.
 It is important not to cultivate or encroach on any path or roadway for the use of the occupiers of the allotment gardens within the allotment site.

-10 WATER
+WATER

-- a.
-As far as possible, Tenants should conserve water.
-Water butts should be covered and consider mulching as a water conservation practice. - b.
-Tenants must not attach a hose to the taps provided. - c.
-Tenants must consider other allotment holders when you take water from the water taps that have been provided. - d.
-Tenants should stick to the following guidelines: - water in the evening to reduce water loss by evaporation if possible.
+- 37. As far as possible, Tenants should conserve water.
+Water butts should be covered and consider mulching as a water conservation practice. - 38.
+Tenants must not attach a hose to the taps provided. - 39.
+Tenants must consider other allotment holders when you take water from the water taps, that have been provided.

-- collect and store rainwater where you can

-- mulch to retain moisture.
+- 40. Tenants should stick to the following guidelines: - a) water in the evening to reduce water loss by evaporation if possible - b) collect and store rainwater where you can - c) mulch to retain moisture - 41.

-- e.
 Report leaks to the Stotfold Town Council office straight away.

-11 TREES AND FRUIT BUSHES
+TREES AND FRUIT BUSHES

-- a.
-Tenants must not plant trees or fruit trees on the allotment plot.
-With the written permission of the Landlord dwarf fruiting trees may be planted in pots, so that they can be taken from the plot upon tenancy end by the Tenant. - b.
-Planting of fruit bushes also requires the permission of the Landlord, listing the varieties requested, which must be low growing species. - c.
-Tenants must consider the effect of any existing trees on your plot on neighbouring allotment plots, and prune as necessary. - d.
-Tenants must not cut or prune any trees not falling within their plot. - e.
-Tenants must request permission for erection of a fruit cage.
+- 42. Tenants must not plant trees or fruit trees on the allotment plot.
+With the written permission of the Landlord dwarf fruiting trees may be planted in pots, so that they can be taken from the plot upon tenancy end by the Tenant. - 43.
+Planting of fruit bushes also requires the permission of the Landlord, listing the varieties requested, which must be low growing species. - 44.
+Tenants must consider the effect of any existing trees on your plot on neighbouring allotment plots, and prune as necessary. - 45.
+Tenants must not cut or prune any trees not falling within their plot.

-12 BEES AND LIVESTOCK
+BEES AND LIVESTOCK

-a.
-The keeping of bees or livestock is not permitted on either Allotment Site.
+46. The keeping of bees or livestock is not permitted on either Allotment Site.
 Instead, tenants are encouraged to plant bee friendly plants to encourage pollinators and consider providing bug hotels.

-13 BONFIRES
+BONFIRES